 No. In Penn State’s I/O program, the Master’s degree is a step in the process toward earning your Ph.D.
 Penn State offers a separate Online Master of Professional Studies in Psychology of Leadership at Work degree, but that is separate from Penn State’s I/O Ph.D. program.
 Click here for more information on that program.

-Traditionally, the Penn State I/O program is able to fund students through teaching or research assistantships for the first three years in addition to waiving tuition.
+Traditionally, the Penn State I/O program is able to fund students through teaching or research assistantships for the first five years in addition to waiving tuition.